flyingmachine/nanoc-blog/content/programming/a-taste-of-the-lambda-calculus.md

 function which you can apply to either `select_first` or `select_second` to get the argument you want.

 This is super freaking cool!
-A pair is a function which you apply to a selection function.
-Starting with just four basic constructs &ndash;
+A pair is a function which has "captured" two arguments and which you then apply to a selection function.
-names, functions, applications, expressions &ndash; and five simple rules for performing function application, we've been able to construct pairs of arguments and select between them.
+Starting with just four basic constructs &ndash; names, functions, applications, expressions &ndash; and five simple rules for performing function application, we've been able to construct pairs of arguments and select between them.

 And things are about to get even more fun!
 We're now ready to see how we can create conditional expressions and boolean operations purely